Eco-Restoration | Indigenous led Education | Online Courses | Nature Reconnection | Transformation

 Vandana Shiva

 World renowned Indian activist, campaigner and author.
-Vandana will teach us about food activism, food campaigning, food justice, seeds, and international women's rights.
+Vandana will teach us about seed justice, food sovereignty, and international women's food movements.

 Member of the Lingayat people of India, Mahesh grew up as a tribal in the Sahyadri forest of Maharashtra.
 He will teach us traditional Ayurveda medicine, food spirituality, and tribal food growing techniques.

-Spiritual leaders of the Kariri-Xoko peoples of Northeastern Brazil, original inhabitants of the Atlantic Forest, Tawana and Claudia will teach us about food sharing through ritual practices of thanksgiving and connection.
+Spiritual leaders of the Kariri-Xoko peoples of Northeastern Brazil, original inhabitants of the Atlantic Forest, Tawana will teach us about indigenous science and forest food.

 Leonard Mindore